naomisammut/database-project/README.md

 inserted mock data for testing via local host - worked

 Task 3
-tested all 3 endpoints locally using Postman (/upload_sprite, /upload_audio, /player_score) - worked
-created and configured vercel.json deployed the API to Vercel and accessed it at https://database-project-five.vercel.app/docs
+tested endpoints locally using Postman created and configured vercel.json deployed the API to Vercel and accessed it at https://database-project-five.vercel.app/docs

 Task 4
-Whitelisted local IP address, used my personal IP to make it that i can access it then back to 0.0.0.0/0 Used Pydantic models to prevent SQL injection
-    Example: score = PlayerScore(...), then score.dict() safely inserted added IP whitelist entry and screenshot added comments to code explaining each line of code removed Word doc from repo and submitted it separately filled the README.md
+Whitelisted local IP address, used my personal IP to make it that i only can access it then back to 0.0.0.0/0 Used if not ObjectId.is_valid(id) to prevent SQL injection added IP whitelist screenshot added comments to code explaining each line of code removed Word doc from repo and submitted it separately filled the README.md